Consumer research and sensory analysis of food products

 This can help you understand:

-• product concept and prototype testing
+• product concept and prototype evaluation to guide product development

-• domestic and export market consumer profiles
+• consumer profiling for both domestic and export markets

 • demand, purchase intent and consumer willingness to pay

-• consumer threshold for defects.
+• consumer tolerance thresholds for product defects.

 Sensory analysis

-• fault detection to identify undesirable flavours.
+• fault detection to identify and characterise undesirable flavours.

 Contact us